 How Forex Trading Works

-For example, if you believe that the value (exchange rate) of the US dollar will rise in comparison to the Euro, you would buy the US dollar and sell the Euro.
-If your prediction is correct, you will make a profit and if wrong you make a loss.
 In other words, to make a profit in Forex trading, you need to buy a currency at a low price and sell it at a higher price, or sell a currency at a high price and buy it back at a lower price.

-Overview of the Forex Market
+Understanding the Forex Market

-Unlike the stock markets that have centralized exchanges, the forex market operates globally without a central exchange.
+The forex market operates globally without a central exchange.
 Instead, Forex trading is conducted electronically over-the-counter (OTC), meaning that trades are executed through an electronic network that consists of market participants such as central banks, commercial banks, corporations, retail brokers, and retail traders.

 Forex Market Hours